ECB officials say bond-buying helping to revive inflation

 | LONDON/VIENNA

-LONDON/VIENNA The European Central Bank's bond-buying programme is helping to revive inflation in the euro zone without drying up liquidity in the debt market, top ECB officials said on Friday.
+LONDON/VIENNA The European Central Bank's bond-buying program is helping to revive inflation in the euro zone without drying up liquidity in the debt market, top ECB officials said on Friday.

 The euro zone ended a four-month run of deflation in April as consumer prices held steady compared with a year earlier.